unicode-org/message-format-wg/spec/registry.md

 > [!NOTE]
 > For runtime environments that do not provide a ready-made data structure,
-> class, or type for currency values, the implementation ought to provide
+> class, or type for unit values, the implementation ought to provide
 > a data structure, convenience function, or documentation on how to encode
 > the value, unit, and optionally per-unit for formatting.
 > For example, such an implementation might define a "unit operand"